Lukobet/Darey.io_pbl/project23.md

 You can copy the PV Name and search in the AWS console.
-You will notice that the volum has been dynamically created there.
+You will notice that the volume has been dynamically created there.

 ![](https://www.dareyio.com/wp-content/uploads/2022/04/PV-volume.png)